alexbakerdev/GCS-Reverse-Proxy/README.md

 * node lts/carbon
 * google cloud bucket

-Make sure the host machine is authenticated with gcloud, and setup with the correct project. (if using your development machine, run `gcloud info` in your shell to check you are logged in, and have the correct project id set)
+* google cloud authenticated machine - Make sure the host machine is authenticated with gcloud, and setup with the correct project.

+> N.B.
+(If you have the gcloud sdk installed run `gcloud info` in your shell to check you are logged in, and have the correct project id set).

 #### Environment